candyguo/Ellipse_target_extraction_algorithm/README.md

 # Ellipse_target_extraction_algorithm
-A algorithm about the extraction of ellipse target in image on c++ platform
+A algorithm about the extraction of ellipse target in image on C++ platform